Skip to content

 Step 1: Trigger The Deploy Workflow

-Production deploys are orchestrated by .github/workflows/deploy.yml.
+API/daemon production deploys are orchestrated by .github/workflows/deploy-api-self-hosted.yml.

 Step 2: Web Deploy

-For web changes, the workflow:
+For web changes, .github/workflows/deploy-web-self-hosted.yml:

 1. checks out the repo